abdelkimo/or-tools/doc_sources/MANUAL/source/manual/introduction/4queens.rst

         \HRule

     The second step starts with the solver trying to place a second queen.
 It does so in the first available square from above in the second column.
-As in the first step, the solver knows that no other queen can be placed in a column were it just placed a queen, hence the new grey crosses on the next Figure.
+As in the first step, the solver knows that no other queen can be placed in a column where it just placed a queen, hence the new grey crosses in the next Figure.

     The propagation is as follow: